aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 Delete the Cloud9 environment is you don't need it anymore.

-Delete the Kendra data source and Kendra index.
+Delete the Amazon Kendra data source and Amazon Kendra index.

 ## Resources
 The following is the collection of useful links to the related resources.